deea/eighth-light/README.md

 ## General information about the design and assumptions

-For this programme I have created one main class, the Book class and an interface file.
+For this programme I have created three classes: Book, BooksList and GoogleBooksApi with one interface file.

 When the application is launched in the CLI, the user is prompted to enter a letter describing the action they would like to take: list books, add books or quit.

-Based on the user's response captured, the Book class methods are applied as they are being called.
+Based on the user's response captured, the classes' methods are applied as they are being called.

 ## Getting started